wdumez/evolutionary-computing/README.md

 - Monte Carlo initialization is awful compared to the heuristic.
 - Saving the fitness and reusing the results makes for a huge speedup.
 - Inversion- and scramble mutation seem to work best.
-- Using numpy arrays for memory management is 13x faster!
+- Using numpy arrays for memory management is much faster.
+- Using pop size of 10 and off size of 4 gets much better results now?

 ## Things I tried